 Black Widow is now an established Avenger with her own movie, and Daredevil headlined a Netflix show in 2015.
 But an altogether weirder version almost happened decades ago in 1975.
-Angie Bowie, then married to David Bowie, bought the rights to both Daredevil and Black Widow.
+Angie Bowie, then married to David Bowie, bought the rights to both Black Widow and Daredevil.
 Sadly the project got no further than a photo shoot in which Bowie and actor Ben Carruthers dressed as the characters for photographer Terry O'Neill.
 Admit it: This would have been glorious.

-Best of all, at one point in the early 1980s there was talk of the sorcerer supreme being played by none other than Tom Selleck.
-His mustache is certainly magical.
+Best of all, in the early 1980s there was talk of the sorcerer supreme being played by none other than Tom Selleck.
+His mustache was certainly magical.

-In 1986 film company New World bought Marvel.
-The relationship got off to an inauspicious start -- one exec thought they'd bought Superman -- but it did yield a movie starring Dolph Lundgren as the Punisher.
+In 1986, film company New World bought Marvel.
+The relationship got off to an inauspicious start -- one exec thought they'd bought the rights to Superman -- but it did yield a movie starring Dolph Lundgren as the Punisher.

-The plan was to film other lesser-known Marvel heroes, and so, long before Wesley Snipes took on the role, Shaft star Richard Roundtree was slated to play badass vampire hunter Blade in a western set in Mexico.
+The plan was to film other lesser-known Marvel heroes, and so, long before Wesley Snipes took on the role, Shaft star Richard Roundtree was slated to play badass vampire hunter Blade in a Mexico-set western.

 The trio spent just six weeks knocking out a script in which the Statue of Liberty was kidnapped.
 Marvel's boss said it was "bloody awful."

-Nicolas Cage is a huge comic fan -- his copy of the prized Action Comics #1 was infamously stolen from his home -- and in the 1990s his name was linked to an Iron Man film.
+Nicolas Cage is a huge comics fan -- his copy of the prized Action Comics No. 1 was infamously stolen from his home -- and in the 1990s his name was linked to an Iron Man film.

-As Robert Downey Jr. can attest, Cage never donned the armour.
-And Cage's bad luck continued when his starring role in the notoriously troubled Tim Burton Superman film also fell through in the late 1990s.
+As Robert Downey Jr. can attest, Cage never donned the armor.
+And Cage's comics-related bad luck continued when his starring role in the notoriously troubled Tim Burton Superman film also fell through in the late 1990s.

-"Ant-Man" made it to movie theatres in 2015.
-Years earlier, Marvel had rushed a different version of the bite-size hero into production to compete with "Teenie-Weenies", a similar movie about shrinking people being developed by a rival studio.
+Ant-Man first made it to movie theaters in 2015, played by Paul Rudd.
+Years earlier, Marvel had rushed a different version of the bite-size hero into production.
+The goal was to compete with a similar movie from a rival studio called Teenie-Weenies.

-"Terminator" star Arnold Schwarzenegger was linked to the role of bad guy Doctor Octopus, who attempted to get his tentacles around a Spider-Man played by none other than a young Leonardo DiCaprio (center).
+Terminator star Arnold Schwarzenegger was linked to the role of bad guy Doctor Octopus, who attempted to get his tentacles around a Spider-Man played by none other than a young Leonardo DiCaprio (center).